elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

     - created_at
     - created_by
     - revision
-    - related_integrations
-    - required_fields
-    - setup
+    - rule_source_type
 #  [... file continues below...]
 ```

+##### Rule Import request schema

 We also need to modify the `RuleToImport` schema, since now we will be allowing the importing of both custom rules and prebuilt rules.

 Currently, `RuleToImport` optionally accepts the `immutable` param, but rejects validation if its value is set to anything else than `false` - since we don't currently support importing prebuilt rules.

-We need to update this schema so that it accepts the `immutable` param with both boolean values, and also optionally accepts the new `external_source` field:
+We will be changing the mechanism for importing rules so that, besides the `rule_id`, the `version` of the rule is also a required parameter.
+These two parameters will be used to determine if the rule is prebuilt or not, and dynamically calculate the `external_source` and `rule_source_type` during import.

+See the detailed explanation for this mechanism in the [Exporting and importing rules](#exporting-and-importing-rules) sections.

+The `immutable` and `external_source` fields will be ignored if passed in the request payload.

 _Source: [x-pack/plugins/security_solution/common/api/detection_engine/rule_management/import_rules/rule_to_import.ts](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/common/api/detection_engine/rule_management/import_rules/rule_to_import.ts)_